When a safety concern arises, workers should:

 - Contact their supervisor to discuss their safety concerns in an effort to resolve them.
 Supervisors should promptly investigate the concern and take any appropriate corrective action.
 If the supervisor can't resolve the concern, he/she should contact the employer/manager about the concern.

-- If the issue cannot be resolved, contact the Occupational Health and Safety Division.
-An occupational health and safety officer may be able to offer some advice/assistance to help resolve the problem.
+- If the issue cannot be resolved, contact occupational health and safety.
+An occupational health officer may be able to offer some advice/assistance to help resolve the problem.

 When employers receive the committee's recommendations, they: